ucbrise/flor/README.md

     print(f"epoch {epoch} | loss: {1.0 / (epoch + 2):.4f}")
 ```

-Your terminal looks exactly the same.
-But the run is now versioned, committed,
+Your output prints as before.
+When the run ends, FlorDB commits it to
-and queryable with `flor.io()`.
+`flor.branch` and says so; the captured lines are queryable with `flor.io()`.

 → [Automatic log capture](docs/capture.md): channels, naming your loops, and
 turning captured text into real metric columns.